-Target time for data to be stored on SSDs before release from the SSDs to an object store.
+The target time for data to be stored on SSDs before releasing from the SSDs to an object-store.

-The creation of an SSD copy of data stored on object store only.
+The creation of an SSD copy of data stored only on the object-store.

 A mode of the Weka software which has been installed and is running, but has not been attached to a cluster.

 A Weka feature for uploading snapshots to object stores.

 Weka configuration consisting of SSDs and object stores for data storage.

 Copying of data to an object store, while it still remains on the SSD.